yoshisuga/MAME4iOS/README_SKIN.md

 ## Skin names
 The file name of the Skin is used as the display name in the select UI.
-Skins named with the `ROMNAME`, `PARENT`, or `DRIVER` of the currenly running game will be automaticaly selected.

 ## Skin location
 Custom Skins are stored in the `skins` folder.